bcdipesh/bizflow-crm/getting-started-introduction.md

 - **Custom Styling**: Easily adjust UI elements to meet organizational or individual accessibility requirements.

 For additional support, consult our Accessibility Guide or contact our support team for assistance.

----

-### **Join Our Community**

-At BizFlow, we value collaboration and learning.
-By joining our community, you gain access to:

-- **Discussion Forums**: Connect with other users to share tips, best practices, and innovative ideas.
-- **Webinars & Workshops**: Attend live events hosted by BizFlow experts.
-- **Knowledge Base**: Explore articles, FAQs, and case studies for in-depth insights.
-- **Support Portal**: Get help from our dedicated technical team to resolve challenges.

-Visit our **Community Portal** at [www.bizflow.com/community](http://www.bizflow.com/community) to start your journey with fellow innovators today!